 Serious Matters That Are Handled Internally By Those Not Qualified

 As brought out in the category on Rape, a woman who is the victim of rape is questioned by elders as to her actions during this time.
 Elders are not trained in post-traumatic stress syndrome, criminology, psychology, and the like.
-When a religion allows unqualified persons to try to handle these types of scenarios internally and to supposedly “determine” if a woman has been raped, this is a sure sign, in my mind, that they are abusive and very high-control.
+When a religion allows unqualified persons to try to handle these types of scenarios internally, and to supposedly “determine” if a woman has been raped, this is a sure sign, in my mind, that they are abusive and very high-control.
 Who are they to put themselves in that position of deciding whether or not a woman has been raped?
-They decide to control women even during a horrendous, brutal, vicious attack by threatening her with shunning for “fornication,” when they are not qualified to make this call.
+Elders decide to control women even during a horrendous, brutal, vicious attack by threatening her with shunning for “fornication,” when they are not qualified to make this call.

 Questioning of child rape victims is also an abhorrent factor among Jehovah’s Witnesses; elders have been caught asking them if they enjoyed the experience at all, asking a victim to actually demonstrate in front of her attacker how far apart her legs were spread, and so on.
 (See the Pedophilia category for more information.)
 Elders are not qualified to speak to victims of any crime, much less child rape victims.
-Many have come forward and talked about how they felt raped all over again during these meetings with elders.
+Many former Jehovah’s Witnesses have come forward and talked about how they felt raped all over again during these meetings with elders.
 This, too, indicates the need for more control and intrusion than is necessary for a religion.

 The discouragement women face when it comes to calling police for domestic violence issues may fall under this section of a situation being handled by those not qualified.
 Domestic violence is a crime, and elders and the governing body of Jehovah’s Witnesses have no training or education in how this behavior affects children in the home, yet they assume that a woman needs a lecture and should just take her abuse, in the hopes of converting the men.
 See the Domestic Violence category for more information.